Sh1v4nk/Google-Clone/README.md

 Your contributions can help make this project even better and provide a valuable learning experience for others.
 Your efforts in enhancing this project are greatly appreciated.
 Thank you for being part of making this project even better!

-> "Alone we can do so little; together we can do so much." - Helen Keller

 ### Disclaimer